gzuidhof/gzuidhof.github.io/_posts/2014-10-9-gamedev-tipfish.md

 ---
 layout: post
-title: gamedev.tip.fish, personal project
+title: Gamedev.tip.fish, personal project
 tags: [project, hugo, gamedev.tip.fish, haxe]
 comments: true
 ---

-I jumped ship to [hugo](http://gohugo.io) after trying multiple static site generators.
-It's amazingly fast, easy to work with and doesn't force me to layout my site any specific way.
+I switched to [hugo](http://gohugo.io) after trying multiple static site generators.
+It's very fast, easy to work with and doesn't force me to layout my site any specific way.

 [gamedev.tip.fish](http://gamedev.tip.fish) is a small project I started to become more familiar with devops, basic web design and tooling.
 On the site, daily a game development tip appears, which is also tweeted.